Rehearsal and Performance Guidelines

 How to Obtain & Register a Locker

-The following process must be done in sequential order.
-Please note, this is a NEW registration process!
+The following process must be done in sequential order in order to obtain a locker.

 1. Find an open locker and put your lock on it or leave your existing lock on the locker.